swup/theme/README.md

 ## Creating a Theme

 To create a new theme, use the official [swup theme template](https://github.com/swup/theme-template).
 It comes with detailed instructions and the required tooling.

 ## Usage

+Import the base class and extend your theme from it.

 ```js
 import Theme from '@swup/theme';